Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ##Include/exclude file format

-This file will be loaded when the 'Read file with focal node pairs to include/exclude' option is checked.
-Users can either specify pairs to include in calculations, or pairs to exclude, as specified in the first line of the file.
+This file will be loaded when the 'Read file with focal node pairs to include/exclude' option is checked, and affects all modes except the advanced mode.
+There are two file formats that can be used.
+The first is the simplest, and gives a list of pairs to include in calculations, or pairs to exclude, as specified in the first line of the file.
 For example, if there are  five focal nodes, numbered 1-5, and the following list is entered, only pairs (1,2), (1,3), and (1,5) will be analyzed: